Associative Knowledge Graphs for Efficient Sequence Storage and Retrieval: Methods

-This method leverages weights directly embedded in the transitive tournament graph matrix (presented in Example \ref{example:graphs}).
+\paragraph{Weighted Edges Node Ordering} This method leverages weights directly embedded in the transitive tournament graph matrix (presented in Example~\ref{example:graphs}).
 By multiplying the individual rows of the graph matrix by successive numbers, the algorithm can find rows with appropriate weight values.